-The DQC has developed Guiding Principles that are incorporated into the DQC guidance for tagging financial statements in XBRL format.
-There are four guiding principles which are designed to improve the usability of XBRL data by ensuring the consistency of element selection and data modeling, allowing the comparison of XBRL data for analysis purposes.
-The following principles are incorporated in the DQC guidance:
+The XBRL US Data Quality Committee (DQC) has established four Guiding Principles that are incorporated into the DQC guidance for tagging financial statements in XBRL format.
+These principles are designed to improve the usability of XBRL data by ensuring the consistency of element selection and data modeling, and allowing the comparison of XBRL data for analysis purposes:

-The fourth guiding principle addresses basing element selection on the same materiality judgment that is applied in preparing the printed financial statements.
+The fourth principle addresses basing element selection on the same materiality judgment that is applied in preparing the printed financial statements.
 Immaterial amounts should have a de minimis impact on element selection.